suzannejmatthews/PDC-Unplugged/content/activities/KitchenAnalogy.md

 * Know Data layout: Know how to lay out data in memory to get improve performance (memory hierarchy)
 * Know Data locality: Know what spatial and temporal locality are, and how to organize data to take advantage of them
 * Know False sharing: Know that for cache coherent shared memory systems, data is kept coherent in blocks, not individual words, and how to avoid false sharing across threads of data for a block

+### Cross Cutting and Advanced Topics

+* Comprehend Locality: Understand this as a dominant factor impacting performance - minimizing cache/memory access latency or inter-processor communication.

 ---